tinchogb/DeepMetaPSICOV_Kebnekaise_setup/README.md

 ```
 ~$ if [[ -d ~/.lmod.d ]] ; then mv ~/.lmod.d ~/pfs/.lmod.d; else mkdir -p ~/pfs/.lmod.d; fi
 ```
   5.1.
-Make sure to create a symlink from the pfs/l.mod.d to your home directory
+Make sure to create a symlink from the *~/pfs/l.mod.d* to your home directory.
+This ensures that the module collections can be read from the batch system.
 ```
 ~$ ln -s /pfs/nobackup$HOME/.lmod.d $HOME/
 ```